g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 We can utilize multiple CSS sources or layers, allowing us to prioritize and override specific styles without relying on selector specificity or the `!important` property.

 In this article, our focus is on understanding the cascade layer keyword known as `revert-layer` and exploring its various use cases.
+Without further ado, let’s delve into the `revert-layer` CSS keyword
 ## Understanding CSS revert-layer
+The `revert-layer` keyword in CSS allows a property to revert to the value of the same property in a previous layer of the cascade.
+If there is no previous value set, it reverts to the default browser styles.
+This keyword can be applied to any CSS property, including the shorthand property `all`.
+Here's an example:

 ## Practical Applications
 ### Implementing modular styling